Bioproton/MedicalPhysicsScripts/NOVO/PG_FN_detection/Fortran_code/README.txt

       FN: Particle is a neutron, it was produced by a proton (1) by ICODE=101 inside the target (MREG==49)
       PG: Particle is a photon, it was produced by a proton (1) or a heavy ion (-2) in by ICODE=101 or ICODE=106 inside the target (MREG==49)
     If a FN/PG interacts in the target after production, or if it enters any electronic box, it is flagged as a non-FN/PG

+mgdraw_v05_detection.f
+  Fortran scipt for FLUKA with the mgdraw subroutine that is currently being worked on for detection of FN/PG (as of 05.08.25)
+  A description of the script is pending...